These before and after fixed point photos show the difference we can make at a landscape scale.

 Manchester can be seen in the distance.
 Bare peat that is washed off the moor ends up in watercourses downstream.
 When it rains heavily, water flows quickly over the smooth surface.
 By establishing plants on the peat, erosion is less severe and the flow of water from the hills is slower.

 The scale of the work is evident in this photo.
 The large white dumpy bags contain heather brash, flown in by helicopter.
 The brash is harvested from other moors and spread out by hand, using pitchforks, to an exacting methodology.

 Black Hill in 2003 and 2011, with the cottongrass in full flower, and the trig point on the horizon.
 Black Hill is one of the first sites we worked on when the Partnership was founded in 2003.

-These photos show the growth of sphagnum moss over the course of a year at our experimental site on Kinder Scout where sphagnum has been planted intensively.
+These photos show annual the growth of sphagnum moss at our experimental site on Kinder Scout where sphagnum has been planted intensively.